 Your best route to a glow is picking up a fake tan.
 If you still like to be golden, and Lord knows I do, you have to try pro skin finisher Amanda Harrington’s range.
 She’s buffed and bronzed the limbs of countless A-listers over the years with her signature sculpting technique, and she’s finally bringing her wisdom to the masses with her at-home kits.
 There’s a primer to help your skin grip the tan without patches; the genius mousse, which is totally foolproof; and her specially designed buffing brush for an even, contoured finish.
 I’m hooked.

 Sunscreen-wise, my all-time facial favourite is SkinCeuticals Mineral Radiance SPF 50, £41, which doesn’t pill or leave behind a white cast.
-For my body, I fell in love with Sun Bum (available at Amazon) on a recent trip to the States, but the whole La Roche-Posay Anthelios range is great, especially the Dry Body Mist Spray SPF 50, £11.88.
+For my body, I fell in love with Sun Bum (available at Amazon) on a recent trip to the States, but the whole La Roche-Posay Anthelios range is great.